open-horizon/examples/edge/services/speedtest/README.md

 ## Development and Test Development

-To facilitate development of the `gps` service, use the `develop` target:
+To facilitate development of the `speedtest` Service, use the `develop` target:
 ```
     $ make dev
 ```
-This will build the `speedtest` service container, then mount this working directory as `/outside` within the container and run `/bin/sh` in the container.
+This will build the `speedtest` Service container, then mount this working directory as `/outside` within the container and run `/bin/sh` in the container.
 In that shell, `cd /outside` and then you can work on the original files here outside the container, and run them in the context of the container.